-Some may argue that suspending the auto-delete function in order to achieve preservation may be in conflict with the minimization principle.
-Wherever possible, auto-delete functions should be suspended specifically for the relevant information subject to litigation hold such as individual mailboxes.
+133. Some may argue that suspending the auto-delete function in order to achieve preservation may be in conflict with the minimization principle.
+Wherever possible, auto-delete functions should be suspended specifically for the relevant information subject to litigation hold, such as individual mailboxes.
 Custodians would still have the ability to manually manage and delete content unrelated to the legal hold, thus ensuring minimization.
+Furthermore, some systems can prevent the deletion of data via a legal hold function (which overrides both retention rules and user deletion actions); while still others implement an affirmative preservation in place and prohibit alteration or deletion of a particular document.
+With auto-delete, for example, a custodian could still delete the email.
 See GDPR, supra note 1, art.
 17 (1)(a), Recital 65: allowing the further retention of the personal data that is no longer necessary in relation to the original purposes but necessary for legal defense.